RankMamba: Benchmarking Mamba's Document Ranking Performance in the Era of Transformers: Methodology and Experiment Setup

 We use MS MARCO document ranking dataset for training.
 The dataset consists of 3.2M documents sampled from search results of Bing search engine.
 We use the training queries and qrels from the official training set.

-Following prior practices~\cite{gao2021rethink,boytsov2022understanding,ma2023fine}, for each query and relevant document from the training set, we sample negative documents from the top-100 results returned by a sparse BM25 retriever implemented by Pyserini\footnote{https://github.com/castorini/pyserini}~\cite{lin2021pyserini}.
+Following prior practices~\citep{gao2021rethink,boytsov2022understanding,ma2023fine}, for each query and relevant document from the training set, we sample negative documents from the top-100 results returned by a sparse BM25 retriever implemented by Pyserini\footnote{\url{https://github.com/castorini/pyserini}}~\citep{lin2021pyserini}.
 In practice, we fix the random seed and sample 7$\times$2 negative documents for each qrel in the official training set, leading to in total 734,008 training samples, each consisting of 1 relevant document and 7 hard negative documents.
-Notably, we use the setup recommended by Gao et al.~\cite{gao2021rethink} to sample hard negatives from the top-100 results returned by the first-stage retriever (BM25 in our case).
+Notably, we use the setup recommended by \cite{gao2021rethink} to sample hard negatives from the top-100 results returned by the first-stage retriever (BM25 in our case).
 The sample training set is used throughout all experiments to ensure fair comparison and reproducibility.

 We use the official document ranking Dev set for evaluation.
-We also use TREC DL19~\cite{craswell2020overview} and DL20~\cite{craswell2021overview}.
+We also use TREC DL19~\citep{craswell2020overview} and DL20~\citep{craswell2021overview}.
 The official Dev set consists of 5,193 queries, with 1 relevant judgment each, while DL19 and DL20 consist of 43 and 45 queries respectively with denser relevance judgments.

-We use the reranking setup in evaluation as prior practices~\cite{boytsov2022understanding,gao2021rethink,ma2023fine} where a first-stage retriever BM25 retrieves top-100 documents and our trained reranker models perform the reranking.
+We use the reranking setup in evaluation as prior practices~\citep{boytsov2022understanding,gao2021rethink,ma2023fine} where a first-stage retriever BM25 retrieves top-100 documents and our trained reranker models perform the reranking.
 We report Mean Reciprocal Rank@100 for Dev set and NDCG@10 for DL19 and DL20 to be consistent with the official evaluation.
 Deploying better first-stage retrievers can lead to better reranking performance but is beyond the scope of this study.